-State and local governments collect revenue from various forms of state-sanctioned gambling, including lotteries, casinos, pari-mutuel wagering (such as horse racing), sports betting, and video gaming devices (such as video poker).
+State and local governments collect revenue from various forms of state-sanctioned gambling, including lotteries, casinos, parimutuel wagering (e.g., horse racing), sports betting, and video games (e.g., video poker).

-For lotteries, the state government collects a share of all purchased tickets.
-The remaining share goes to prizes, retailer commissions, and administrative expenses (including advertising).
+For lotteries, the state government collects a share of revenue from all purchased tickets.
+The remaining money goes to prizes, retailer commissions, and administrative expenses (including advertising).

 For most other forms of gambling, the government typically taxes a gambling operator’s revenue.
 That is, the state taxes whatever the operators collected after they paid out winning wagers.